SimoneAstarita/queer_NLP_bib/README.md

 Engelmann, Paul, Peter Brunsgaard Trolle, and Christian Hardmeier. <a href="https://aclanthology.org/2024.ltedi-1.2.pdf"><u> "A Dataset for the Detection of Dehumanizing Language."</u></a> LT-EDI 2024 (2024): 14.

-### Shared Task LT-EDI-ACL22

-Swaminathan, Krithika, et al. "Ssncse_nlp@ lt-edi-acl2022: Homophobia/transphobia detection in multiple languages using Svm classifiers and Bert-based Transformers."
-Proceedings of the Second Workshop on Language Technology for Equality, Diversity and Inclusion.
-2022

-​​Singh, Muskaan, and Petr Motlicek.
-"IDIAP Submission@ LT-EDI-ACL2022: Homophobia/Transphobia Detection in social media comments."
-Proceedings of the Second Workshop on Language Technology for Equality, Diversity and Inclusion.
-2022.

-Muti, Arianna, et al. "LeaningTower@ LT-EDI-ACL2022: when hope and hate collide."
-Proceedings of the second workshop on language technology for equality, diversity and inclusion.
-2022.

-### Shared Task LT-EDI-ACL23
-Chakravarthi, Bharathi Raja, et al. "Overview of Second Shared Task on Homophobia and Transphobia Detection in Social Media Comments."
-Proceedings of the Third Workshop on Language Technology for Equality, Diversity and Inclusion.
-2023.

-Asha Hegde, Kavya G, Sharal Coelho, and Hosahalli Lakshmaiah Shashirekha.
-2023.
-MUCS@LT-EDI2023: Homophobic/Transphobic Content Detection in Social Media Text using mBERT.
-In Proceedings of the Third Workshop on Language Technology for Equality, Diversity and Inclusion, pages 287–294, Varna, Bulgaria.
-INCOMA Ltd., Shoumen, Bulgaria.

-### Shared Task LT-EDI-ACL24

-Sonali Kulal, Nethravathi Gidnakanala, Raksha G, Kavya G, Asha Hegde, and H Shashirekha.
-2024.
-MUCS@LT-EDI-2024: Learning Approaches to Empower Homophobic/Transphobic Comment Identification.
-In Proceedings of the Fourth Workshop on Language Technology for Equality, Diversity, Inclusion, pages 288–293, St. Julian's, Malta.
-Association for Computational Linguistics.

-Yadav, Sargam, Abhishek Kaushik, and Kevin McDaid. "dkit@ LT-EDI-2024: Detecting Homophobia and Transphobia in English Social Media Comments."
-Proceedings of the Fourth Workshop on Language Technology for Equality, Diversity, Inclusion.
-2024.

 ## Translation

 Paolucci, Angela Balducci, Manuel Lardelli, and Dagmar Gromann.
 "Gender-Fair Language in Translation: A Case Study."
 1st Workshop on Gender-Inclusive Translation Technologies.
 2023.